 The most common mode of reproduction is asexual.
 It occurs through cell division.

 Some of them have reported sexual reproduction too.
 It is of anisogamous and isogamous type of sexual reproduction.

 Zygotic and gametic meiosis occurs in their life cycle.

-Some Interesting Facts about Dinoflagellates are:
+Some Interesting Facts about Dinoflagellates are as follows:

 The red tide is caused by Gymnodinium and Gonyaulax species.
 These are thus known as red dinoflagellates.